facebookincubator/velox/velox/docs/functions/spark/array.rst

 .. spark:function:: in(value, array(E)) -> boolean

-    This function returns true if value matches at least one of the elements of the array.
+    Returns true if value matches at least one of the elements of the array.
     Supports BOOLEAN, REAL, DOUBLE, BIGINT, VARCHAR, TIMESTAMP, DATE input types.

 .. spark:function:: size(array(E)) -> bigint

-    Returns the size of the input array.
-The function returns null for null input if legacySizeOfNull is set to false.
-Otherwise, the function returns -1 for null input.
+    Returns the size of the array.
+Returns null for null input if :doc:`spark.legacy-size-of-null <../../configs>` is set to false.
-    With the default settings, the function returns -1 for null input.
+    Otherwise, returns -1 for null input.

 .. spark:function:: sort_array(array(E)) -> array(E)